CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/turn-server.md

 ## When is a TURN Server Required?

-CodeTogether's audio, video and screen sharing capabilities use the WebRTC framework, requiring both TCP and UDP communication to function.
+CodeTogether Live's audio, video and screen sharing capabilities use the WebRTC framework, requiring both TCP and UDP communication to function.
 However, some corporate firewalls do not allow incoming UDP traffic.
-For such scenarios, CodeTogether allows UDP traffic to be relayed through a [TURN](https://webrtc.org/getting-started/turn-server) server, allowing these capabilities to function seamlessly over TCP.
+For such scenarios, CodeTogether Live allows UDP traffic to be relayed through a [TURN](https://webrtc.org/getting-started/turn-server) server, allowing these capabilities to function seamlessly over TCP.

 :::caution
-Set up a TURN server on your intranet *only* if CodeTogether's Audio/Video support does not work out of the box for the above mentioned reason.
+Set up a TURN server on your intranet *only* if CodeTogether Live's Audio/Video support does not work out of the box for the above mentioned reason.
 :::

 ## Set Up the coturn TURN Server